auston314/WeMol_Agent/mcp_kb/md_files/Chapter_10.md

 78. What is the coordination number of an aluminum atom in the face-centered cubic structure of aluminum?
 79. Cobalt metal crystallizes in a hexagonal closest packed structure.
 What is the coordination number of a cobalt atom?
 80. Nickel metal crystallizes in a cubic closest packed structure.
 What is the coordination number of a nickel atom?
-81. Tungsten crystallizes in a body-centered cubic unit cell with an edge length of $3.165 \AA$.
+81. Tungsten crystallizes in a body-centered cubic unit cell with an edge length of $3.165 \text{ Å}$.
 (a) What is the atomic radius of tungsten in this structure?
 (b) Calculate the density of tungsten.
-82. Platinum (atomic radius $=1.38 \AA$ ) crystallizes in a cubic closely packed structure.
+82. Platinum (atomic radius $=1.38 \text{ Å}$ ) crystallizes in a cubic closely packed structure.
 Calculate the edge length of the face-centered cubic unit cell and the density of platinum.
-83. Barium crystallizes in a body-centered cubic unit cell with an edge length of $5.025 \AA$ (a) What is the atomic radius of barium in this structure?
+83. Barium crystallizes in a body-centered cubic unit cell with an edge length of $5.025 \text{ Å}$ (a) What is the atomic radius of barium in this structure?
 (b) Calculate the density of barium.
-84. Aluminum (atomic radius $=1.43 \AA$ ) crystallizes in a cubic closely packed structure.
+84. Aluminum (atomic radius $=1.43 \text{ Å}$ ) crystallizes in a cubic closely packed structure.
 Calculate the edge length of the face-centered cubic unit cell and the density of aluminum.

 85. The density of aluminum is $2.7 \mathrm{~g} / \mathrm{cm}^{3}$; that of silicon is $2.3 \mathrm{~g} / \mathrm{cm}^{3}$.
 Explain why Si has the lower density even though it has heavier atoms.
 86. The free space in a metal may be found by subtracting the volume of the atoms in a unit cell from the volume of the cell.
 Calculate the percentage of free space in each of the three cubic lattices if all atoms in each are of equal size and touch their nearest neighbors.
 Which of these structures represents the most efficient packing?
 That is, which packs with the least amount of unused space?